TerroR75/top-project8-tictactoe/README.md

 ![alt text](#)
 ![alt text](#)

+## What I learned so far

+- Logic behind algorithms
+- Idea of minmax algorithm

 ## Features

 - For now - nothing

 ## To do

 - AI
 - Score system
 - Maybe Player vs Player